FirelyTeam/firely-docs/vonk/features/multiversion.rst

 Support for R5 (experimental!)
 ------------------------------

-By default the binaries for supporting R5 are included in the Vonk distribution (since Vonk 3.3.0).
+By default the binaries for supporting R5 are included in the Firely Server distribution (since Vonk 3.3.0).
 But also by default these binaries are not loaded.
 See the PipelineOptions in appsettings.default, where ``Vonk.Fhir.R5`` is commented out.

 Re-enable these in your appsettings.instance and you are good to go.

-Note that there is not yet an ``errata_Fhir5.0.zip`` and Vonk will complain about that in the log.
+Note that there is not yet an ``errata_Fhir5.0.zip`` and Firely Server will complain about that in the log.
 You can ignore that message.